How to Hang Platters and Plates

 Creating a cozy, welcoming home does not have to be stressful or cost a fortune.
 You certainly don’t have to buy out your home decor store to be “finished” in a day!
 Rather, creating a home takes place over time, as you cultivate your style.

-I’ve used this trick several times over the years, as you can see here in the dining room of our colonial home.
-This room is painted in Accessible Beige, if you love the color as much as other readers!
+I’ve used this trick several times over the years, from the dining room of our former colonial home in Kansas, to the breakfast nook in our St. Louis tudor.

 I am in love with the results!
-The plates and platters give visual interest and depth to the space.
 Plus I love that it puts them within easy reach if I need an extra serving piece.

 A few years ago at our previous home, I created a platter wall display over our piano.
 I absolutely loved the texture and dimension it added to the space.

 Decorative dishes would look beautiful in the kitchen, living room, and even bedrooms!
 Of course, they’re right at home in the dining room, too.
-After I fell in love with my first display, I created a miniature version over the bar cart in our dining room – in just 5 minutes!
+After I fell in love with my first display, I created a miniature version over the bar cart in just 5 minutes!

-Once you have a collection to work with, start by spreading them out in front of you so you can get a good look.
+Once you have a collection of plates or platters to work with, start by spreading them out in front of you so you can get a good look.
 Decide which ones you want to use for your wall.

-Once you have a layout you like, do something to help you remember it.
+- Once you have a layout you like, do something to help you remember it.
 You can snap a photo on your phone for easy reference.
-Or you can transfer it onto graph paper or trace it onto a large piece of paper.
-Whatever works for you!
+Or, you can transfer it onto graph paper or trace it onto a large piece of paper.

 Disc Plate Hanger

-A popular option is to use a disc plate hanger.
-These are what they sound like – adhesive discs that you attach to the back of your plates and then hang on the wall.
+- A popular option is to use a disc plate hanger.
+These are adhesive discs that you attach to the back of your plates and then hang on the wall.
 They come with a ring that you can easily hang from a nail or wall hook.

 Wire Plate Wall Hanger